 Baby Led Weaning is a very simple process for introducing solid foods into your baby’s diet.
 The beauty of baby led weaning is that there aren’t too many supplies you need to have in order to be successful.

-That being said, the few weaning gear supplies you do need can make a HUGE difference in how easy (and messy!) the baby led weaning experience may be for you, your baby and family.
-So let’s talk about the BEST items for baby led weaning!
+That being said, the few weaning items you do need can make a HUGE difference in how easy (and messy!) the baby led weaning experience may be for you, your baby and family.
+So let’s talk about the best essentials for baby led weaning!

 Feeding baby can often be seen as something stressful and difficult and time consuming.